Shopify Vs WooCommerce – A Comprehensive Analysis

 – Shopify themes are coded in self-developed PHP language called Liquid, which makes theme customization problematic unless the user has in-depth knowledge and required coding skills or can hire a developer to code Shopify themes.

 – Important attributes such as reports, fraud analysis, gift cards, and real-time shipping rates are accessible only on higher-tier plans.
-The basic plans come only with barebone features that are required to run an online store.
+The basic plans come only with barebone features that are required to run the store.

 – Many of the useful add-ons in Shopify are not free.
 This will increase your long term cost if you decide to use them.